Terms of service.

 16.1 Assignment and transfer

-16.2 Variation.
-Any variation of the Contract only has effect if it is in writing and signed by you and us (or our respective authorised representatives).
+Any variation of the Contract only has effect if it is in writing and agreed by you and us, or by our respective authorised representatives.

-16.3 Waiver.
 If we do not insist that you perform any of your obligations under the Contract, or if we do not enforce our rights against you, or if we delay in doing so, that will not mean that we have waived our rights against you or that you do not have to comply with those obligations.
-If we do waive any rights, we will only do so in writing, and that will not mean that we will automatically waive any right related to any later default by you.
+If we do waive any rights, we will only do so in writing.